 “It is important that you own your style, rather than let the style own you.”

 He keeps changing and evolving his material palette with each project.
 By using less, he adds value to the design scheme.
 He always works with locally available materials, resources, and people, and he works mostly on-site.
 He loves experimenting with light, materials, and shapes to translate clients’ aspirations into reality while making every effort to surpass expectations.
 Especially proficient in the interplay of simple, pure forms that create vivid, subtle, spatial qualities, Palinda Kannangara appreciates the inherent beauty in minimalism.
 Mostly his work as transforming ordinary spaces into beautiful, aesthetically recreated spaces.
 His practice accepts the realities of the scenery without hesitating to challenge it, respects tradition without being restricted by it, and exploits technology without letting it incarcerate feelings.

 Here’s a peek into some of his projects:

-Most of his designs are eco-friendly and a creative use of nature, inspired by contemporary and tropical architecture to create practical, minimalist designs describing architecture as never ending story of learning.
+Most of his designs are eco-friendly and creative use of nature, inspired by contemporary and tropical architecture to create practical, minimalist designs describing architecture as the never-ending story of learning.